kelsoko1/Rica/rica-landing/server/README.md

 ## Device Linking System

-The Device Linking System is a core feature that enables seamless integration with OpenCTI and OpenBAS.
+The Device Linking System is a core feature that enables seamless integration with  and .
 It provides:

 - Automatic device discovery on the network
 - Secure device connection and authentication
 - Real-time data collection from connected devices
-- Data formatting for OpenCTI (STIX format) and OpenBAS (injects)
+- Data formatting for  (STIX format) and  (injects)
 - Configurable collection intervals and data types

 For detailed information about the Device Linking System, see the [DEVICE_LINKING_GUIDE.md](../DEVICE_LINKING_GUIDE.md) file.